xurxonanin/robosapiens-adaptive-platform-turtlebot/README.md

 ### RoboSapiens Adaptive Platform -- Full TB4 Gazebo (NVIDIA GPU):

 Provides a full development environment for running the TurtleBot 4 simulation using Gazebo on systems with NVIDIA GPUs.
 It automatically builds and starts all necessary services and installs the required dependencies after container start-up.
-You must have [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed to use this option.

 ### RoboSapiens Adaptive Platform -- Full TB3 Gazebo (NVIDIA GPU):